wanna-bornb-disciplinant/d2l_pytorch/README.md

-# PyTorch implementation and detailed supplements for the Chinese version d2l-zh-pytorch Aston Zhang, Zachary C.Lipton, Mu Li, and Alexander J.Smola
+# PyTorch implementation and detailed supplements for the Chinese version d2l-zh-pytorch
 ** Hope this code can be useful for the Chinese Beginners**

 ## Installation